Gitii/MakePolicyFromApp/README.md

 Execute this application from the commandline.
 There is no GUI-support.

 ```
+Description:

+Usage:
-MakePolicyFromApp 1.0.0
+  MakePolicyFromApp [command] [options]

-Copyright (c) 2021 Gitii
+Options:
+  --version       Show version information
+  -?, -h, --help  Show help and usage information

+Commands:
+  analyze   Analyzes the installer and prints the content to stdout.
   generate  Analyzes the installer and generates a WDAC policy file.

-  analyze     Analyzes the installer and prints the content to stdout.

-  help        Display more information on a specific command.

-  version     Display version information.
 ```

 ### generate
 ```
+Description:
+  Analyzes the installer and generates a WDAC policy file.

+Usage:
-MakePolicyFromApp 1.0.0
+  MakePolicyFromApp generate [options]

-Copyright (c) 2021 Gitii
+Options:

-  -i, --input     Required.
-The installer that will be analyzed.
+  -i, --input, --input-file <input-file> (REQUIRED)  The installer that will be analyzed. []

-  -n, --name      Friendly name for policy: If not set, the name will be derived from the installer.
+  -n, --context-name, --name <context-name>          Friendly name for policy.
+If not set, the name will be derived from the installer. []

-  -o, --output    Required.
-The output file path to the policy file.
-If not set, the content will be printed to stdout.
+  -o, --output, --output-file <output-file>          The output file path to the policy file.
+If not set, the content will be printed to stdout. []
+  -e, --extractor <extractor>                        The extractor that is used to extract the input file.
+Options are 'universal' and 'innoextract'.
+If not
+                                                     specified, 'universal' is used. [default: universal]

-  --help          Display this help screen.
+  -?, -h, --help                                     Show help and usage information

-  --version       Display version information.

 ```

 #### Example